You can help prevent peanut allergy by introducing peanuts to your infant at the right time by following these life-changing guidelines.

 Risk and Proper Time to Introduce Peanuts

 A high-risk child has an egg allergy, moderate to severe eczema, or both.
 It is important not to introduce peanuts until speaking with a health care professional.
+They may recommend the first oral introduction at the doctor’s office.
 The time for allergen introduction is also sooner for this population, starting from 4-6 months of age.
-You can offer the peanut food the first time at the doctor’s office to be safe.
 After that, the key is to make sure your child has 2 grams of peanut protein three times per week.
 Examples of this amount are given later on in this article.

 If your child has mild eczema, it is an indicator that he or she may be at moderate risk.
 So, at 6 months, or shortly after, you can introduce peanuts at home.

 A low-risk child has no symptoms of allergy or eczema.
 Similar to moderate-risk, you can introduce peanuts at home at 6 months or after.
 Just make sure not to wait too long!

 Does eating peanuts while breastfeeding prevent peanut allergy?